 I believe in the power of visual design to connect learners to content and theory.

 I believe that modern instructional design isn't just a list of learning theories applied liberally to a problem.
-It's UX and UI development concepts, graphic design, marketing, new technology, persuasion, games and play, AI, competition, and self-directed discovery.
+Learning should be an experience, immersive and interactive, where theory meets graphic design, marketing, new technology, persuasion, games and play, AI, competition, and self-directed discovery.

 That's why I don't just study learning theories and trends.

 I also study things like game design, advertising, web design, social media, comic books, viral marketing campaigns, project management, and software development.
 Modern instructional design is ever-changing; spiderwebbing out in every direction as fast as accessibility and technology can grow.
 We have to adapt to that level of flexibility and personal growth.
 We have to learn to keep up with our learners.

 I've been in training for twelve years.
 Every year is full of new challenges and new opportunities and so many untested, but exciting, trendy ideas.
 If anyone had told me in 2011 that I'd be seriously researching the applications of augmented and virtual reality in training, I'd have immediately made fun of myself.
 "This isn't TRON, Sommer."
 And yet, last year I spent several hours with a developer who worked on applications for the Microsoft Hololens for healthcare and when I slid the device over my eyes and explored the inside of a human being with nothing but a flick of my wrist, the experience left me wonderstruck.
 It's not TRON, but it might be better.

 I am passionate about the everyday-ness of learning in all it's extraordinary forms.